jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The industry was saved by a few good movies like The Godfather (1972), Jaws (1975), Star Wars (1977).

 However, by this time, the movie industry was no longer run by master storytellers.
 Businessman obsessed with mass-production had taken over.
 The industry lost its ability to tell original stories.
-Starting in the late 1970s, Hollywood followed the ideals of mass-production and pumped out sequels, remakes, and franchises.
+Starting in the late 1970s, Hollywood followed the ideals of mass-production and pumped out more sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

 Here's how movie legend John Wayne explained it:

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 That's how the entertainment industry was taken over by strict businessmen.
-Once in power they tried to ban VCRs.
-The new business centric industry didn't want its customers to "time-shift" and watch shows on-demand.
+Once in power, they tried to ban VCRs.
+The new business-centric industry didn't want its customers to "time-shift" and watch shows on-demand.
 After the public won by one vote on the Supreme Court, the people (of course) kept buying videotapes.

 Enter Blockbuster.

 Blockbuster rose to VHS rental dominance by using bar-codes to monitor its videos.
-While other rental companies were still using paper records, bar codes let Blockbuster move around its videos based on daily demand.
+While other rental companies were still using paper records, bar codes let Blockbuster move its videos around based on daily demand.
 And, being very timely meant the company could charge lots of highly profitable late-fees.

 In fact, VHS rental business was so good Hollywood changed its business plan.
 Starting in the early 1990s, the entertainment industry began to use movie theatres as a hype machine to pump up their more profitable movie rental business.
 That's why a high "opening weekend" became so important.
 Movie distributors wanted to give their titles a "must-see" status when it came out to rent, or better yet, buy their movies.

 Then came DVDs and flatscreen televisions (1999).

-Hollywood's businessman were gleeful.
+Hollywood's businessman was gleeful.
 As the public crazed over home theatres, they bought billions of DVDs to watch their stories at home on-demand.
 DVDs were so popular that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
 You see, theatres didn't get any DVD revenue.
 But, Hollywood didn't care about their plight; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.

 ![DVDs](https://thesofacinephile.files.wordpress.com/2012/11/1pb210932.jpg)

 _Credit: [The Sofa Cinephile](https://thesofacinephile.wordpress.com/)_

-The public kept buying more.
-We loved watching movies on demand.
+It worked.
+The public kept buying more DVDs because we loved watching movies on demand.

 The movie industry took credit for the surge in business.
-They hosted more lavish Emmy, Golden Globes, and Oscar award shows.
+They paid themselves more money and hosted more lavish Emmy, Golden Globes, and Oscar award shows.
 But while the audience seemed happy with movie blockbusters, there was more behind the story.

 Fundamentally speaking, movie theatres and home theatres are both technological gates.
-A customer still needs to drive to Blockbuster, like they do to a theatre.
+Like getting to a theater, a customer still needs to drive to Blockbuster.
 The DVD was the sweet spot for the Industrial Age powers.
 With the DVD, the industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.

 Just like the bureaucracy of the medical and insurance system, the movie industry businessmen used Internet Age technology to its own benefit, instead of the customers.

 But historical sweet spots never last.
 True to the game of civilization, technology kept getting better.
 Soon enough, hi-speed internet (2004) came to Main Street.
 Now the public didn't have to drive to a theatre or Blockbuster store.
-Regular people could finally share in the benefits of the Internet Age; home internet streaming was possible.
+Regular people could finally share in the benefits of the Internet Age; on-demand internet streaming was possible.

 And predictably, a new tool asked a substantial political question; who controls the internet streaming lever of power?